chrisx8/simple-personal-site/README.md

 - Edit `.env`, following instructions in the file.
 - Generate your own icons [here](https://realfavicongenerator.net).
 Download the generated Favicon package.
-- Unzip the downloaded package, and upload everything to `static/img/`, replacing ALL existing placeholder icon files.
+- Unzip the downloaded package and upload everything to `static/img/`, replacing ALL existing placeholder icon files.
 - Upload a banner image for `og:image` (`1280*640`, in `.png` format) to `static/img/`, replacing the existing `og-image.png`

 ## Installation